hitesh-ag1/NVFlare/docs/confidential_computing/detailed_cc_sequence_diagram.md

 ### Preparation Actions: register_policy()

-Note: We use FL Server, FL Client to indicate the Client nodes and Server in Federated Computing setting For non-High Availability Case, FLARE will have one (1) FL server + Many (N) FL Clients For High Availability Case, FLARE will have two (2) FL server + One (1) overseer + Many (N) FL Clients Node here represent each node (FL Server, FL Client, FL Overseer).
+* We use FL Server, FL Client to indicate the Client nodes and Server in Federated Computing setting
+* For non-High Availability Case, FLARE will have one (1) FL server + Many (N) FL Clients
+* For High Availability Case, FLARE will have two (2) FL server + One (1) overseer + Many (N) FL Clients
+* Node here represent individual node (FL Server, FL Client, FL Overseer, FL job Client)

 ```mermaid
 sequenceDiagram